 It sounds to me like your baby may be going through a bit of a growth spurt.
 Sometimes babies who have been sleeping through the night or almost sleeping through the night fairly reliably will start nursing much more frequently in an effort to boost mum's milk supply.
 This tends to happen every couple of weeks and it's very normal.
 It's also a temporary phenomenon, and this more frequent nursing schedule should settle down after a week or two when your milk supply has increased enough to meet your baby's needs.

-evening so you have the extra sleep you need to cope with the added nighttime parenting demands.
+In the meantime try to get a little extra rest if you can during the afternoon or early evening so you have the extra sleep you need to cope with the added nighttime parenting demands.

 What you also want to bear in mind is it's important to help your baby distinguish between night and day in the interest of promoting healthy sleep patterns over the long term.
 If you get in the habit of keeping your interactions with your baby to a minimum in the middle of the night, simply feeding your baby, changing him as necessary, and putting him back to bed without a lot of conversation and playtime, you will find he will quickly learn the difference between nighttime, when nobody spends a lot of time playing together, and daytime, when everyone is very social in your family.